What are Terpenes?

 A terpene is an organic aromatic molecule, which can be found throughout nature.
 In essence, terpenes are what cause things to smell a certain way; this can be seen in everything from flowers and spices, to tropical fruits and trees.
 Terpenes can have therapeutic properties and are the foundation of all aromatherapy.
 When inhaled, applied to the skin or ingested, these fragrant oils not only smell nice, but can also affect the way we feel.

 While it can be easy to make the comparison between plant terpenes and essential oils, it is important to understand that they are not the same.
 Essential oils have been known to provide a wide variety of benefits, and they do smell nice because they contain natural, aromatic terpenes.
 However, pure terpenes are the isolated scent molecules, which have been purified from the essential oil of the plant.
 As our understanding evolves, we are beginning to realize that the primary active ingredient within essential oils, is actually the plant terpenes.
-These are the same exact terpenes that are found in the cannabis plant as well.
+These are the same exact terpenes that are found in the buds as well.
 Essentially (pardon the pun) terpenes are a purified essential oil, containing only the most active components.

-There have been over 200 different terpenes identified in the cannabis plant alone, and upwards of 30,000 terpenes have been discovered in nature –so far.
+There have been over 200 different terpenes identified in the plant alone, and upwards of 30,000 terpenes have been discovered in nature –so far.
 It is no wonder why people have always been drawn to the natural use of fragrant oils, and the therapeutic properties of terpenes for the relief of a variety of ailments.

 We realize that each person and body is unique and so is the experience you are looking to achieve from using therapeutic terpenes.
 We at CannTerp encourage you to give one of our custom aromatic blends a try, and experience the power of pure terpenes for yourself.